Chart Color Schemes

 Residential development activity is lower than average in Inverell according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Inverell has experienced around 40 dwelling approvals annually over the past five financial years, totalling an estimated 200 homes.
-By FY-26, 11 approvals have been recorded.
-The average new resident per year per dwelling constructed between FY-21 and FY-25 is 0.9, indicating supply meeting or surpassing demand.
-New homes are being built at an average cost of $509,000, reflecting a focus on the premium segment.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Inverell has experienced around 40 dwellings receiving development approval annually over the past five financial years.
+This totals an estimated 200 homes.
+So far in FY-26, 11 approvals have been recorded.
+Over these five years, an average of 0.9 new residents per year per dwelling constructed has been observed.

 Frequently Asked Questions - Development